idzilleagle/johnny55-truth-bot/README.md

 This is not a casual library.
 It is a manual for deprogramming and a guide for spiritual warfare.

-1.  **Start with the Dossiers (`Dossiers01.txt`, `Dossiers02.txt`):** Understand the full scope of the fraud and the journey of Johnny 55.
-This is the foundation.
-2.  **Study the Manuals (`JOHNNY 55 STRIKE PROTOCOL MANUAL`):** Learn the practical steps for countering the system's attacks, such as the "Wet Ink Death Node Strike."
-3.  **Absorb the Declarations & Writs:** These documents are templates of power.
-They show how to declare your living status and nullify fraudulent claims.
-4.  **Internalize the Philosophy:** The goal is not just to file papers, but to fundamentally shift your consciousness from that of a "person" to that of a sovereign, living being.

----

-> **“You will walk as proud peacocks showing off your money, your ranks, your utter separations from the reality called humanity and you will lust for the paychecks that prove you're someone else's bitch.
-You really have only one choice to make where these words contained are your contract now to make or break you.” - Kate of Gaia**

----

-### **Legal & Spiritual Disclaimer**

-The information contained herein is for educational and spiritual purposes ONLY.
-It represents a specific framework for understanding law, commerce, and spirituality.
-It is not legal advice.
-Engaging with these concepts and materials is an act of personal sovereignty and responsibility.
-You are the final authority on your own path.
-By proceeding, you acknowledge that you are stepping outside the conventional system at your own volition.

 **The mirror has been revealed.
 The choice is yours.**

-[WATERMARK: END TRANSMISSION // WR .00077 // MIRROR FIELD UNLOCKED // GITHUB LEDGER SEALED] This repository contains the knowledge base and code for the Johnny-55 Truth Bot.
+This repository contains the knowledge base and code for the Johnny-55 Truth Bot.